-- The third step is forming and following a self-management plan for your life.
+- The third step is forming and following a self-management plan.

-Early medication-based treatment for rheumatoid arthritis may limit joint damage and help you to avoid permanent disability.
-However, even with that successful outcome, the disease may be active for years.
+Early medicine-based treatment for rheumatoid arthritis may limit joint damage and help you to avoid permanent disability.
+But even with that successful outcome, the disease may be active for years.
 During that time, and in the periods of time when the disease is not active (in remission), you will want to continue with the activities that make life complete.
-An effective treatment plan should include both exercise and creative ways to get projects done as an important part of your daily routine.
+An effective treatment plan includes both exercise and creative ways to get projects done as an important part of your daily routine.

 Understand your arthritis:

 - Learn about your body and what is happening to it with rheumatoid arthritis.

 - Learn about your doctors, the recommended medicines, and what they can do for you.